mit-bwsi-racecar-ms/website/_build/html/_sources/docs/intro/welcome.rst.txt

 Some Statistics
 ------------------------------
 Students filled out self-assessments on the first and last day of the RMS Summer 2019 class.
-The questionnaire asked students about their comfortability with specified topics taught in class, ranking their comfortability from 1 (never heard of it) to 5 (expert).
+The questionnaire asked students about their comfortability with specific topics taught in class.
+Students their comfortability from 1 (never heard of it) to 5 (expert).
 Based on student feedback, students who finished the curriculum felt a general increase in confidence and comfortability with programming, python, opencv, and robotics.
 For more details, check out the Student Feedback in the RMS Overview slides above (slides 55 - 59).